Treblle/docs/src/pages/en/dashboard/projects.md

 ### Base URL

-The base URL of your API e.g https://api.example.com.
+The base URL of your API e.g. https://api.example.com.

-### Your platform
+### Your Platform

-Here you select the platform your API is built in e.g PHP, Laravel, Node, etc.
+Here you select the platform your API is built in e.g. PHP, Laravel, Node, etc.

 ### Environment

 In Treblle, you can have one of 4 environments

-- **Production** - Your production API consumed by actual users.
+- **Production** - Your production API is consumed by actual users.
-- **Local** - Your local testing API mostly accessible over `localhost`
+- **Local** - Your local testing API is mostly accessible over `localhost`
-- **Staging** - Your API consumed my a set of your actual users or beta testers
+- **Staging** - Your API is consumed by a set of your actual users or beta testers
 - **Development** - A testing API by your development team.

 > Treblle will only send you notifications by default when a project is in the production environment.

 ### Team members

-Optionally you can provide a comma separated list of email addresses for your team members to be invited to your project.
+Optionally you can provide a comma-separated list of email addresses for your team members to be invited to your project.
 Invited members have access to see what's in the project they are invited to.

 ## Project dashboard